CJ5518/cs360Project/README.md

 # MyHome Project

+# Running the project
+Use `sudo docker build -t teamcj .` to build the project.

+Then `sudo docker run -t -i -p 80:8080 teamcj` to run the project

+Then navigate to localhost

 This is the repository for our MyHome project for CS 360.

 This project is made using [lapis](https://leafo.net/lapis/).